dwightjack/storypug/README.md

 - `props`: An object passed as the first argument of the mixin
 - `contents`: an optional HTML string rendered at the mixin's `block`
-- `...`: any other property will be avaiable as pug locals.
+- `...`: any other property will be available as pug locals.

 The function will return the rendered template as a string.